Support after suicide matters.

 But we can change how we respond.

-A highly experienced speaker and facilitator, I take complex research and theory and translate it into practical, human insights and tools that can be applied immediately.
+A highly experienced speaker and facilitator, I take complex research and theory and translate it into practical, human insights and tools that can be applied in real life.

-Not just how people cope, but how we support them in ways that make a genuine difference.
+I don’t just speak about how people cope, but how we support them in ways that make a genuine difference.

-If you, or someone you know, have been bereaved by suicide, consider joining one of my 4 online small-group education and support programmes:
+If you, or someone you know, have been bereaved by suicide, you may want to join one of my four online, small-group education and support programmes:

 1) Navigating Suicide Grief